Order of Sukhbaatar

-The Order of Sukhbaatar (or Order of Suche Bator) is a state decoration of Mongolia, originally instituted on 16 May 1941.
-It was awarded to Mongolians and foreigners "for special services to defenses, economic and cultural construction of the Mongolian People's Republic, and also for acts of heroism in the struggle against external and internal enemies".
+The Order of Sukhbaatar (or Order of Suche Bator, Сүхбаатарын одон) is a state decoration of Mongolia, originally instituted on 16 May 1941 (however, some sources date this to 27 September 1945).
+It is awarded to Mongolians and foreigners "for special services to defenses, economic and cultural construction of the Mongolian People's Republic, and also for acts of heroism in the struggle against external and internal enemies".
 It was named after the Mongolian national hero, Damdin Sükhbaatar.

-It is still conferred today and has been the highest state order since 1992, awarded by the decree of the President of Mongolia.
+It is still conferred today and was the highest state order from 1992 to 2005 (when it was surpassed by the Order of Chinggis Khaan), awarded by the decree of the President of Mongolia.

 Order description

 This medal is worn on the left side of the brooch before or at the beginning of other medals.
 He is also awarded the title of Hero of Mongolia and Hero of Labor.